 Bed bugs get all the press these days.
 Comparatively, silverfish (and their cousin the firebrat) are pretty harmless, but man are they ugly.
 It doesn't help that they hang out in cold, dark, damp places like the basement or under the bathroom sink.
-If you've spotted one of these lurking in your house, or have an infestation, we have some tips for first preventing, then getting rid of them.
+If you've spotted one of these lurking in your house, or have an infestation, we have some tips for first preventing their arrival, then getting rid of them.

 Silverfish come in a bunch of varieties, are pretty creepy-looking, and get their name from their silvery or gray color.
 You might recognize their carrot-shaped bodies and tons of antennae sticking out.
 They move quickly, and like to come out at night.
 So basically, everything you really want in a bug.

-The good news is: they don't bite, spread disease, or do a lot of damage.
+The good news: they don't bite or spread disease.
 They mainly hang around because they like nibbling on starchy stuff like paper, glue, dry goods, and cereal boxes.
 That, and dead skin cells (shudder).
 Although they don't usually do moth-level damage, they have been known to make holes in clothing and other textiles.